pavopax/pavopax.github.io/_posts/2014-11-14-guardian-why-your-data-matters.md

 ---

-Rather than burying its data collection motives and tactics in an obscure privacy policy, The Guardian has set up a portal with articles and videos explaining these in layman's terms.
+Rather than burying its data collection motives and tactics in an obscure privacy policy, The Guardian has set up a portal\* with articles and videos explaining these in layman's terms.

-A Reuters contributor comments: "We’re getting to a stage where we believe that trust is becoming a key differentiator for brands."
+A Reuters contributor comments\*: "We’re getting to a stage where we believe that trust is becoming a key differentiator for brands."

 Some excerpts from the Guardian's website follow, with links at bottom.